 NBC 4 New York

-A construction crane atop luxury condo building 157 West 57th Street, between 6th and 7th avenues, collapses amid fierce winds Monday, Oct.
-29.
+Sandy lookback: a construction crane atop luxury condo building 157 West 57th Street, between Sixth and Seventh avenues, collapses amid fierce winds Monday, Oct.
+29, 2012.

 The construction crane that collapsed atop what is slated to be one of New York's tallest residential buildings will remain dangling over 57th Street until the weather allows workers to safely secure it, officials said.